tiepdotme/reangdeba.xyz/_posts/2019-10-8-delhidoon.markdown

     <img src="https://lh3.googleusercontent.com/eOSr-9m-zyDDDoJU_Lpht4k30P4O62-wVIgvYq6Th1D2s6doeLA47X_eaNs6POYGUf3JIurqtd1YyEoeK_dsjRaGVzaH_BLdc-GFpn8fO8yKabzeMY5t_yN4fw5WtL0NgZioBq4XCw=w2400">
 </div>

 I spotted a few rabbits in Muzaffarnagar on the way to Dehradun.
-It was really supercool to see them early in the morning.
+It was supercool to see them early in the morning.
 The coffee on the way tasted great but it was not cheap.

 ### Uttarakhand
 ---